Iron Fist (song): Cover versions

 The Finnish folk metal band Korpiklaani covered the song on their 2011 album Ukon Wacka.

-The US-American hardcore band Pro-Pain covered the song on their 2003 album Run For Cover.
-The German Thrash metal band Sodom also covered the song on their album Persecution Mania.
-A live version is on the compilation album Ten Black Years.
-Cleveland, Ohio thrash band Ringworm covered Iron Fist on a 2016 split they did with Early Graves.
-Metal Allegiance also covered this song on their 2016 EP Fallen Heroes.
+American hardcore band Pro-Pain covered the song on their 2003 album Run For Cover.

+German Thrash metal band Sodom covered the song on their album Persecution Mania; a live version is on the compilation album Ten Black Years.

+American thrash band Ringworm covered the song on a 2016 split release with Early Graves.

+Metal Allegiance covered the song on their 2016 EP Fallen Heroes.

+American metal band High on Fire covered the song for the 2022 tribute album Löve Me Förever: A Tribute To Motörhead.

+British thrash metal band Onslaught covered the song on their 2025 album Origins of Aggression.